Geometry#

 Point(*args)

-A geometry type that represents a single coordinate with x, y and possibly z and/or m values.
+A geometry type that represents a single coordinate.

 LineString([coordinates])